-Based on applicable zoning, the Umatilla County Planning Commission identified dwelling uses as potential conflicting uses.
-This criterion is not applicable.

-(b) A local government may determine that one or more significant Goal 5 resource sites are conflicting uses with another significant resource site.
-The local government shall determine the level of protection for each significant site using the ESEE process and/or the requirements in OAR 660-023-0090 through 660-023-0230 (see OAR 660-023-0020(1)).

-The Umatilla County Planning Commission finds that there are Goal 5 protected resource sites, namely the existing Aggregate Resource overlay and a small fraction of the Critical Winter Range overlay, that lie within the 1,500 foot Impact Area.
-The Umatilla County Planning Commission determined in the findings above that the impact area does not significantly conflict with other Goal 5 resource sites.
-This criterion is not applicable.

-(3) Determine the impact area.
+- Based on applicable zoning, the Umatilla County Planning Commission identified dwelling uses as potential conflicting uses.
+This criterion is not applicable. - (b) A local government may determine that one or more significant Goal 5 resource sites are conflicting uses with another significant resource site.
+The local government shall determine the level of protection for each significant site using the ESEE process and/or the requirements in OAR 660-023-0090 through 660-023-0230 (see OAR 660-023-0020(1)). - The Umatilla County Planning Commission finds that the only Goal 5 protected resource site within the 1,500 foot Impact Area is the existing Aggregate Resource overlay.
+The Umatilla County Planning Commission determined in the findings above that the impact area does not conflict with other Goal 5 resource sites.
+This criterion is not applicable. - (3) Determine the impact area.
 Local governments shall determine an impact area for each significant resource site.
 The impact area shall be drawn to include only the area in which allowed uses could adversely affect the identified resource.
 The impact area defines the geographic limits within which to conduct an ESEE analysis for the identified significant resource site.

-The Umatilla County Planning Commission finds that an Impact Area was defined as 1,500 feet from the boundary of the proposed expansion area of Tax Lot 503.
+The Umatilla County Planning Commission finds that an Impact Area was defined as 1,500 feet from the boundary of the proposed expansion area of Tax Lot 7303.
 The project site and impact area are included in the map attachment to this document.